Braised Short Ribs

 Braised short ribs over mashed potatoes.

-Looking for a cozy dish to warm up winter nights or impress at holiday dinners?
+Looking for a cozy dish to warm up winter nights or wow at holiday dinners?
 These braised short ribs are just the thing.
-Like my beef stew and goulash, the recipe starts with searing the short ribs, then slow-braising them in a rich red wine sauce until they’re fall-apart tender.
-A heads-up: they need a few hours in the oven, so plan ahead.
-Serve over egg noodles, mashed potatoes, or creamy polenta for a comforting meal that fills your kitchen with warmth.
+Similar to my beef stew and goulash, the recipe starts with a good sear on the short ribs, then a slow braise in a rich red wine sauce until they’re fall-apart tender.

 “Easily one of the best beef meals I’ve had in ages.”